Sometimes, the few moments spent just before leaving a group, a company, or any organization can be the best time spent there.

 You’ve done your time and you’re ready to leave.

-At the time, I believed that the weeks that I had spent in basic training in lovely Lackland Air Force Base in San Antonio were the worse.
+At the time, I believed that the weeks that I had spent in basic military training at lovely Lackland Air Force Base in San Antonio were the worse.
 But the next day after graduation (and after having been awarded honor graduate for my “skills” as guidon during honor flight competition) as I started to step onto a chartered Greyhound bus headed north for Wichita Falls, TX (which wasn’t but two continents away) I contemplated the past six weeks.

 They weren’t that bad, I thought.